 Hills Bancorporation (HBIA) Short-term Investments (2016 - 2020)

-Hills Bancorporation (HBIA) has disclosed Short-term Investments for 4 consecutive years, with $353.9 million as the latest value for Q2 2020.
+Hills Bancorporation has reported Short-term Investments over the past 4 years, most recently at $353.9 million for Q2 2020.

 • Quarterly Short-term Investments changed N/A to $353.9 million in Q2 2020 from the year-ago period, while the trailing twelve-month figure was $353.9 million through Jun 2020, changed N/A year-over-year, with the annual reading at $351.1 million for FY2019, N/A changed from the prior year.